ArtDou/ArtDou/README.md

-- 👋 Hi, I’m Arthur Douillet, I have a PhD in Computational Biology and a biological engineer degree.
+- 👋 Hi, I’m Arthur Douillet, I am a engineer and Doctor in Computational Biology.

-- 👀 I’m interested in a very large variety of subject, with a preference in Science, Healthcare and Education.
+- 👀 I’m interested in a very large variety of subject around AI.

-- 🌱 I’m currently learning Data Science (AI, Data Wrangling and Visualization,...)
+- 🌱 I work as a Data Scientist (with a wide spectrum : from retrieving client need [...] to deploying AI solution)

 - 💞️ I’m looking to collaborate on project of high social and civic impacts.